-So here are some powerful questions that I’ve asked my teen and young adult children on various occasions to get them really thinking and talking.
+So here are some powerful questions I’ve asked my teen and young adult children on various occasions to get them really thinking and talking.
 You can use them with your kids and teens to help them process their emotions and handle difficult circumstances or relationships, while you deepen your relationship with them at the same time.
 Here are 6 questions for kids.

 The basic “what” questions can take many forms, but the key is to help your child understand that you need details, not just impressions.
 What happened?
 What else can you tell me?
 What can I do to make it better?